 Pennants in the Atrium

-This is the sixth lesbian cruise I have taken; I have been on five non-lesbian cruises as well.
+This is the seventh lesbian cruise I have taken; I have been on eight non-lesbian cruises as well.
 The cruise experience is the same.
 Gourmet dining, city a day, bingo and trivia on the Day at the Sea, the serenity of the open ocean, and the bustle of the tour to sample the sites.
 Luxury in the form of a smiling person to bring you fruity drinks at the pool, extra ice in your cabin, and the elegant midship atrium with its spiral staircases and magnificent sculpture.
 To be able to experience this with a group of My Own is like dialing the world up to eleven.
 I cannot quite explain how empowering it is to see – just for a week – the rainbow flag and rainbow-colored pennants superimposed on this atrium, to walk through the carpeted halls past the pricey tanzanite shops and the BB King Bar and hold hands with my wife without wondering if anyone is looking, questioning, analyzing, or disapproving.

 To be lesbian is to go through the world under-represented, perhaps 10% of the population, knowing you are perhaps 10%, invisible as a lesbian most of the time, unless you decide to explain how you are different, and in doing so reveal things core to your existence that often others don’t want to hear.
 Sometimes, you just would like people to know without having to explain it and without having to be on display for their judgement.